how to deal with haters in life

 1. Ignore them

-Ignoring them is probably the most effective way to deal with them since they’re not getting any attention, and you’re not giving them the satisfaction of getting riled up.
+Ignoring them is probably the most effective way to deal with them since they’re not getting any attention, and you’re denying them the satisfaction of getting riled up.
 What they often want is to get a response out of you, and it’s no fun to them when you remain unemotional.

 Don’t interact with them if you don’t have to.
 The less you have to speak and deal with them, the better.